Azure/Industrial-IoT/docs/deploy/quickstart-gateway-installer.md

 From your edge gateway, run the Industrial IoT Gateway Installer for Windows directly from the Web from [here](https://github.com/Azure/Industrial-IoT-Gateway-Installer/raw/master/Releases/Windows/setup.exe).

-For Linux, download following folder in your gateway device from [here](https://github.com/Azure/Industrial-IoT-Gateway-Installer/raw/master/Releases/Linux.zip) and unzip it.
-Then go to the extracted folder and run:
+For Linux, unzip the following folder to your edge gateway from [here](https://github.com/Azure/Industrial-IoT-Gateway-Installer/raw/master/Releases/Linux.zip) and run:

    ```bash
    dotnet IoTEdgeInstallerConsoleApp.dll